eldelentes/shyo.js/README.md

 ```<header id="shyo" class="main-header shyo" data-scroll="0">```

-You may also want to modify the  `data-scroll` to define when de script starts working.
+You may also want to modify the  `data-scroll` to define when de script starts working

 3. Activate the script: